Blood test

 What can I do to increase the total cholinesterase level in the blood?

-If cholinesterase levels are low, it is necessary to study the possible causes to reverse them.
-If it is due to pesticide poisoning, future exposure to these substances should be avoided.
+If cholinesterase levels are low, it is important to investigate the underlying causes in order to address them.
+If the low levels are due to pesticide poisoning, future exposure to these substances should be avoided.

-There are also many drugs tan can interfere with the cholinesterase level in the blood.
-Please, ask your doctor if the medication you are taking may interfere with cholinesterase level in the blood.
+There are also many drugs that can interfere with cholinesterase levels in the blood.
+Please consult your doctor to determine if any medications you are taking may affect your cholinesterase levels.

 Where can I find more information about cholinesterase level in the blood?